-RESOLUTION TO APPROVE THE PERMIT:
+RESOLUTION TO ADOPT REVISED FINDINGS:

-The Commission hereby approves a coastal development permit for the proposed development and adopts the findings set forth below on grounds that the development as conditioned will be in conformity with the policies of Chapter 3 of the Coastal Act and will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
+The Commission hereby adopts the findings set forth below for approval of Coastal Development Permit 4-00-057 on the ground that the findings support the Commission's decision made on February 13, 2001, and accurately reflect the reasons for that decision.
+In addition, approval of the development as conditioned will be in conformity with the policies of Chapter 3 of the Coastal Act and will not prejudice the ability of the local government having jurisdiction over the area to prepare a Local Coastal Program conforming to the provisions of Chapter 3.
 Approval of the permit complies with the California Environmental Quality Act because either 1) feasible mitigation measures and/or alternatives have been incorporated to substantially lessen any significant adverse effects of the development on the environment, or 2) there are no further feasible mitigation measures or alternatives that would substantially lessen any significant adverse impacts of the development on the environment.